MANAGEMENT

 Principles of Management teaches management principles to tomorrow’s business leaders by weaving three threads through every chapter: strategy, entrepreneurship and active leadership.

-The book is adapted from a work produced and distributed under a Creative Commons license (CC BY-NC-SA) in 2010 by a publisher who has requested that they and the original author do not receive attribution.
-This adapted edition is produced by the University of Minnesota Libraries Publishing.
+Note: The textbook is adapted from a work produced and distributed under a Creative Commons license (CC BY-NC-SA) in 2010 by a publisher who has requested that they and the original author do not receive attribution.
+This adapted edition was produced by the University of Minnesota Libraries Publishing and later cloned by CUNY School of Professional Studies.
+This version may differ from the original.

 Summary of Contents Page: